 - Color: Gold, Green, Purple, Grey

-The hammer coral can be found in parts of the Indian and Pacific Ocean.
+Hammer corals can be found in parts of the Indian and Pacific Ocean.
 In their natural habitat, E. ancora colonies can grow to be around a yard in size.
 Most colonies in the saltwater aquarium are considerably smaller.
-Unfortunately, the natural range of the hammer coral has dramatically decreased in the past few decades and is categorized as vulnerable on the Endangered Species List.
+Unfortunately, the natural range has dramatically decreased in the past few decades and is categorized as vulnerable on the Endangered Species List.

 The good news here, if there is any, is that the branching morph of this coral can be fragged quite easily, so wild collection should not be necessary.

-It takes a moderate level of skill to care for the hammer coral in a saltwater tank.
-Like most other coral species, Euphyllia ancora requires stable reef tank water conditions, is intolerant to major swings in water quality and is sensitive to almost any level of copper in the water.
+It takes a moderate level of skill to care for Hammer corals in a saltwater tank.
+Like most other coral species, Euphyllia ancora requires stable reef tank water conditions, is intolerant to major swings in water quality, and is sensitive to almost any level of copper in the water.